comprna/riser/README.md

 RISER allows nanopore direct RNA sequencing runs to be targeted for the enrichment or depletion of RNA classes.
 RISER accurately classifies RNA molecules live during sequencing, directly from the first 2-4s of raw nanopore signals with a convolutional neural network, without the need for basecalling or a reference.
 Depending on the user's chosen target for enrichment or depletion, RISER then either allows the molecule to complete sequencing or sends a reject command to the sequencing platform via Oxford Nanopore Technologies' [ReadUntil API](https://github.com/nanoporetech/read_until_api) to eject unwanted RNAs from the pore and conserve sequencing capacity for the RNA molecules of interest.

-Example shown: RISER enriching non-coding RNAs (such as lncRNAs) by the selective rejection of protein-coding RNAs.
+Example shown: RISER enriching the target class by rejecting off-target molecules.
 ![RISER architecture](arch.png?raw=true)

 # RNA classes supported